 - Tinnitus (ringing in the ear)

-The audiologist will test your hearing by having you respond to tones and speech stimuli in a sound proof booth.
-This will reveal the lowest level at which you hear tones and speech in a quiet environment.
+Your audiologist will test your hearing by having you respond to tones and speech stimuli in a soundproof booth.
+This will reveal the lowest level at which you can hear tones and speech in a quiet environment.

-The audiologist will obtain a hearing history from you by asking you specific questions regarding your lifestyle and areas in which you struggle.
+Your audiologist will obtain a hearing history by asking you specific questions regarding your lifestyle and situations in which you struggle to hear.

 This will determine the best hearing aid options available to you.
-They will go over the different styles, circuit options and prices.
+Your audiologist will share with you the different styles, circuit options and prices.
 You may also discuss if you are a candidate for cochlear implant or BAHA implant surgery.

-The selected hearing aids will be ordered and you will be asked to return in 1-2 weeks to have the hearing aids fit.
-During the hearing aid fitting, the audiologist will program the hearing aids to your specific prescription and will counsel you about the hearing aids use and care.
-This is to ensure you are capable using them before you leave our office.
+The selected hearing aids will be ordered and you will be asked to return in one to two weeks to have the hearing aids fitted.
+During the hearing aid fitting, your audiologist will program the hearing aids to your specific prescription and will counsel you about use and care.
+This is to ensure you are capable using the hearing aids before you leave our office.

 You will have a 60-day trial period with your hearing aids.
 Within that time frame, it is common to have appointments scheduled to make adjustments on the hearing aids and to answer questions you may have.
-If a return is necessary, there is no cancellation fee if you return your aids within this time frame.
+There is no cancellation fee if you return your aids within this time frame.